Accounting / Creating an Equitable Compensation Plan

 • Operating needs

 Yet employees sometimes feel that some aspects of direct compensation — pay, bonuses, commissions, stock — are arbitrary and possibly even subject to bias.
-How can your company ensure that its compensation promotes equity and treats people fairly?
+How can your company ensure that its equitable compensation treats people fairly?

-The first step to creating or updating a wage and salary schedule is to have a clear philosophy.
+The first step to creating or updating an equitable compensation plan is to have a clear philosophy.
 What does your company value?
 How does it express those values?
-A strategically designed compensation philosophy describes the company’s overarching position on compensation and aligns that position with the business strategy to hire, retain and reward top talent.
+A strategically designed compensation philosophy describes the company’s overarching position on equitable compensation and aligns that position with the business strategy to hire, retain and reward top talent.

 • Define roles, levels of responsibility and pay within the company hierarchy.
 Assess how the pay hierarchy will affect the company budget.